JhonAlG/AuroraNSL_2024/curriculum/README.md

 # Curriculum prepared for this grant.

-## Delivered in EET 549 and EET 745 in the Spring 2024 semester at Pittsburg State University.
+## Delivered in EET 549 and EET 745 in the Spring 2024 semester at Pittsburg State University:

 Lecture: Estevan Hernandez, Fundamentals of Mathematical Logic, April 18, 2024.